NATIONAL ROUTES

 Short Overview

 Was first signed in 1955 between Brisbane and Adelaide and subsequently extended further as more sections of highway were sealed.
-To this day the entire route is not sealed but in the late 1990's NT erected NH1 signs along the Wollogorang Rd to the QLD Border.
-It is unkown if Queensland did the same, if so it would make Highway 1 the longest continuously signed route in the world.
+To this day the entire route is not sealed but in the late 1990's NT erected NH1 signs along the Wollogorang Rd to the QLD Border, leaving the only never signed section between Donors Hills (south of Normanton) and the NT Border.
 Through part of Queensland and all of Victoria and South Australia the route has been replaced by alpha-numeric route marking.
 Highway 1 also has a spur from Burnie to Hobart in Tasmania.

 (Townsville, QLD)